 If you are trying to lose weight and are finding it difficult, there might be a good reason behind it.
 In fact, there may be a bunch of good reasons behind it.
 If you are having difficulty losing weight, it may be because there is not just one, but a number of factors preventing you from achieving your goals.
 The truth is that there are a lot of things in society today that are working against you and you will not meet your weight loss goals addressing only one or two of them.
-Here is a list of potential barriers to your weight loss journey.
-Consider which ones you may need to give up in order to meet your goals.
+In order to lose weight quickly, you need to find a plan that fits your lifestyle and your body type.
+Here are 14 tips to help you get started:

 Fad diets are the ones that promise significant weight loss in a short amount of time.
 Sometimes they have special foods for you to buy.
 You may lose a lot of weight quickly if you start one of these diets, but you are not likely to keep it off.
 The best way to “diet” is to simply develop new habits.
 It is the old habits that have gotten you where you are and until you change those.
 Leaving them for a while and then coming back will do more harm than good.